dotsha747/Pi-XPlane-FMC-CDU-Keys-Only/README.md

 # Pi-XPlane-FMC-CDU-Keys-Only

+Note: If you're looking for software to use with the Zibo 737 or x737FMC, this is not it.
+See here: https://github.com/dotsha747/Pi-XPlane-FMC-CDU

 I was asked if I could add support for the standard X-Plane 737 FMC (not the Zibo mod).